cyberbotics/webots/docs/guide/using-python.md

 #### macOS Installation

-You can install Python 3.7, 3.8, 3.9 or 3.10 from the [Python web site](https://www.python.org) or using [Homebrew](https://brew.sh).
+You can install Python from the [Python web site](https://www.python.org) or using [Homebrew](https://brew.sh).
 To check the versions of Python installed on your system, you can type in a terminal: `python --version`, `python3.8 --version`, `python3 --version`, etc.

-Python 3.7 and Homebrew Python are not provided for Apple Silicon processors.
-If you need Homebrew Python for Apple Silicon, you will have to recompile the Python wrapper by yourself, as explained below.

 > **Note**: To use Python 3.x on macOS, it is recommended to set the absolute path to the python3 executable (e.g. `/Library/Frameworks/Python.framework/Versions/3.x/bin/python3`) in the [`Python command` option of the Preferences](preferences.md#general).

 #### Windows Installation

-You should install the latest 64-bit version of Python 3.10, 3.9, 3.8 or 3.7 from the official [Python website](https://www.python.org).
+You can install the latest version of Python from the official [Python website](https://www.python.org).
 Then, you have to modify your `PATH` environment variable to add the path to the `python.exe` binary which is located in the main installation folder.
 To check this was done properly, you can open a DOS console (`CMD.EXE`) and type `python --version`.
 If it displays the correct Python version, then, everything is setup properly and you should be able to run the Python example provided with Webots in the `WEBOTS_HOME/projects/languages/python/worlds/example.wbt` world file.